 Note: I recognize that hummus is something with many cross-cultural influences and styles.
 I am definitely not an expert in it and know that Middle East relations can be fraught when selecting the “true” form of any recipe.
 The below is simply one take I enjoy.

-After visiting Tel Aviv I truly understood how much hummus could enhance any kind of diet.
+After visiting Tel Aviv, I understood how much hummus could enhance any kind of diet.
 With endless topping variations and blends, it really can become a meal on its own.
-You would think that after eating hummus at least once a day, I would have gotten sick of it (this never occurred).
-I actually was lucky enough to visit Abu Hassan, which is said to have the best hummus in the world (!).
-After the long hike to get to the unassuming storefront, it’s safe to say I agree with that designation.
-If you’re curious about the rest of my Israeli food adventures, click here ).
+You would think that after eating hummus at least once a day, I would have gotten sick of it!
+I was lucky enough to visit Abu Hassan, which is said to have the best hummus in the world.
+After the long hike to get to the unassuming storefront, I definitely agree with that designation.

 How to Make Authentic Hummus with Dried Chickpeas

 Hummus is a perfect snack for any time of day with a great mix of protein, fiber, and healthy fats to keep you full.
 This particular recipe method is adapted from “Jerusalem: A Cookbook.”
 Yotam Ottolenghi is very well known these days for a variety of cookbooks focusing on Middle Eastern cuisine (he is from Israel).
 I love his fresh approach to food that really aims to celebrate inherent flavor and high quality ingredients.
 To make truly authentic hummus, he recommends cooking dried chickpeas.
 This is much easier than you may think, but it does take a bit of planning!

 - You’ll first begin by soaking the dried chickpeas overnight.
 They will about double in size.

 - The next day, the chickpeas will need to cook on the stovetop for around 30 minutes.
 If you are using older beans, this will take longer.